Kindle Magazine: Events and community involvement

 Kindle Magazine has conducted 2 Roundtable conferences in the Kolkata Town Hall on IndoPak peace and sedition respectively, featuring Mani Shankar Aiyar, Farooq Sheikh, Tarun Tejpal, Aruna Roy, Dr. Binayak Sen, Anand Patwardhan, Abhishek Singhvi, Tarun Vijay, Suhel Seth, Taimur Rahman, and others.
-The magazine recently launched its first international documentary film festival titled Owlscope: X-rays of the Republic (5–8 April 2013) that showcased documentary screenings from around the world and were screened at theaters, bookstores, campuses and lounges across Kolkata.
+The magazine launched its first international documentary film festival titled Owlscope: X-rays of the Republic (5–8 April 2013) that showcased documentary screenings from around the world and were screened at theaters, bookstores, campuses and lounges across Kolkata.
 Kindle Magazine also conducts regular workshops with noted personalities on various subjects including, creative writing, theatre, debate etc.

 Hiatus and possible end

 Kindle Magazine ran uninterrupted since publication, producing scholarly works that consistently received positive critical reviews.
 However, editor and co-founder Pritha Kejriwal had noted the inherent financial difficulties involved in publishing such journals in the era when print media in general has struggled with progressively decaying revenue sources.
 While no explicit announcements were made by the publishers, the magazine has been inactive since early 2017.
 The latest available issue was published in March 2017.
-Given the impact of the pandemic on global economy, and the prolonged period of inactivity, Kindle Magazine's days of critical reflective journalism might just have seen their last sunset.

-As of July 11, 2022, the official website Kindle Magazine was taken offline.
+In July 11, 2022, the official website Kindle Magazine was taken offline.
 No announcements were made, further suggesting that the magazine had shut its door for good.
 The website has since been reinstated, but no new content has appeared since 2017.